JaviDoria/JaviDoria/README.md

 #### Data Analyst
 ![Texto alternativo](https://github.com/JaviDoria/JaviDoria/blob/7f08e555d1ad9e4b6b9a15eea76b31e520ffaa99/Banner.png)

-👋🏼Hi, I’m Javi, a professional with over 20 years of experience leading teams and operations in the service industry, having held positions like restaurant manager and assistant supermarket manager.
-With a strong track record in leadership and a versatile skill set, I’ve decided to pursue my true passion: technology and data analysis.
+👋🏼 Hi, I’m Javi, a professional transitioning into the Data field.
+In the summer of 2024, I participated in the Data Analytics Bootcamp at the IT-Academy of Barcelona Activa.
+This experience sparked my interest in reinventing myself professionally, equipping me with new tools and skills that fueled my passion and commitment to this field.

-👨🏻‍🎓Recently, I completed a Data Analytics Boot Camp at IT-Academy, where I developed key skills in tools like Python, MySQL, Power BI, MongoDB, and GitHub.
-These competencies allow me to extract, clean, transform, and visualize data to generate actionable insights.
-I also have a technical background in telecommunications and hands-on experience in software and hardware maintenance.
+👨🏻‍🎓 I’ve developed expertise in tools such as Python, MySQL, Power BI, MongoDB, and GitHub.
+These skills enable me to extract, clean, transform, and visualize data to generate actionable insights.
+My technical background in telecommunications, combined with hands-on experience in software and hardware maintenance, has provided me with a solid foundation in technology.
+Seeking further growth, I joined a Machine Learning Reskilling program, which exceeded my expectations.
+This experience broadened my perspective, taught me to approach problems creatively, and strengthened my ability to independently research and implement solutions—key qualities for a Data Analyst.

-📊My strengths include critical thinking, time management, effective communication, and a strong capacity for self-learning.
-Paired with my leadership and organizational experience, these skills enable me to quickly adapt to tech environments and bring immediate value.
-I’m proficient in Catalan and English at a B1 level, and I also have basic knowledge of Portuguese, allowing me to integrate easily into multicultural teams.
+📊 My strengths include critical thinking, time management, and effective communication, along with a strong capacity for self-learning.
+Additionally, my leadership and organizational experience enable me to adapt quickly to tech environments and contribute value from day one.
+I’m a native Spanish speaker, proficient in Catalan and English at a B1 level and have basic knowledge of Portuguese, making me a great fit for multicultural teams.

-👀I’m looking for an opportunity to apply my experience and analytical skills in a dynamic organization that values data-driven solutions and continuous growth.
+👀 I’m eager to apply my analytical skills and experience in a dynamic organization where data-driven solutions and continuous growth are valued.

 Tech Skills: